onepub-dev/nginx-le/cli/README.md

 Changing any of the above settings will cause nginx-le to fail.

-## Whats with this 'live' directory
+## What's with this 'live' directory

 The `nginx.conf` loads its configuration from the `/etc/nginx/live/defaults.conf` file.